edxhayter/PowerBI-Bookmarks-Demonstration/Blog/readme.md

 With the infrastructure in place, you can now focus on the functionality of your chart toggle.
 Using these steps, you can easily configure a seamless chart swapping experience in Power BI.

-**Note:** Add your images in the appropriate sections to provide visual guidance.

 ---

 ## Detailed Steps for Configuration